robocomp/robocomp-robolab/components/hardware/imu/witmotion/README.md

 You need to install pyserial with ```pip install pyserial``` and grant permissions to the port with udev rules or commands like ```sudo chmod 666 /dev/ttyUSB0```.

+# Important
+This compound has a scanning period of 5 milliseconds maximum.
+The units are in mm/s², rad, rad/s and Gauss

 ## Configuration parameters
 As any other component, *witmotion* needs a configuration file to start.
 In
 ```